Hydrodynamic limit for a boundary driven super-diffusive symmetric exclusion: Proof of Theorem

-So, since $\theta<0$, the term in the last display vanishes, as $N$ goes to infinity.
+So, since $\theta<0$, the term in the last display vanishes in \eqref{2141} and \eqref{2142}, as $N$ goes to infinity.

 Let us now analyze the second terms on the right-hand side of \eqref{gen_action}.
 We treat in details just the term involving $r^-_N$ since the other one is completely analogous.
-That term can be rewritten as
+Since $G$ has compact support, that term can be rewritten as

+for some $a \in (0,1)$.
 We will show now that the term on the left-hand side in the previous display vanishes as $N$ goes to infinity.
 In order to do that, we use the estimate when $z/N>a$ for some fixed $a \in (0,1)$, proved in the Appendix of \cite{BJ}.
 Using this estimate, the fact that $(\alpha-\eta^N_s(x))$ is uniformly bounded and $G$ has compact support, we get that the term on the left-hand side of \eqref{reac1} is bounded from above by a constant times

-and since $\gamma <1$, it vanishes as $N$ goes to infinity.
+which vanishes as $N$ goes to infinity.
 Finally, we prove that the second term of \eqref{reac1} converges to

 provided that $\pi_s^N$ converges to an absolutely continuous measure, with respect to the Lebesgue measure on $[0,1]$, with density $\rho_s^{\kappa}(\cdot)$.
 In order to do that let us denote $H:=G r^-$ which is a function in $C_c^{\infty}([0,1])$.
 Then, the last term in \eqref{gen_action} is equal to